lukleh/TwistedBot/README.md

 ## Bot
 #### Features
-- Client side artificial player for Minecraft that runs on vanilla server in offline mode.
+- Client side artificial player for Minecraft that runs on vanilla server in online(needs encryption) and offline mode.
 No modification on server/client side needed.
 - Basic pathfinding
 - Solid block awareness
 - Avoiding lava, web and cactus